 Lukáš Mucha, The Path of Movement

-While working with groups, he realised that each individual approached his movement assignments differently.
+While working with groups, he realized that each individual approached his movement assignments differently.
 This is precisely where he sees the greatest potential of teamwork.
 With a new partner, one has to adapt to a new scenario, get in sync with the other person, which creates unusual movement formations and allows for progress that one would not achieve on his/her own.

 “CIKE always brings together interesting people who want to improve the quality of life in Košice.
-I enjoyed meeting new people and there is a possibility of future collaboration with them.”
+I enjoyed meeting new people, and there is a possibility of future collaboration with them.”

 Try some new moves at his school as soon as possible.

-Alica Uchytilová / Mental (Club)
+Alica Uchytilová, Mental (Club)

 Alica joined Community Bootcamp to build a community that focuses on connecting mental health with creativity.
-She named it Mental – as in ‘mental illness’, ‘health’ or ‘care’.
-She feels there is a lack of similar associations at the moment, which according to statistics and research have the best effect on mental health in the process of recovery.
+She named it Mental – as in ‘mental illness,’ ‘health’ or ‘care.’
+She feels there is a lack of similar associations at the moment, which according to statistics and research, have the best effect on mental health in the process of recovery.

 “I know what it feels like not to belong anywhere.
-It is one of the symptoms of mental disorder.
+It is one of the symptoms of a mental disorder.
 The feeling that a person belongs somewhere often gives people energy.
 I like things that are human, authentic, pure – those that don’t pretend anything.
 That’s what I would like to create.”

 Dora Kenderová, East Slovak Gallery

-The East Slovak Gallery (ESG) already has its own community focused on visual arts and it keeps growing.
-Dorota sees the need to provide gallery space not only for those who like art but also for the wider public: “We want to create a platform where people can talk about the most important issues, such as the climate change.
+The East Slovak Gallery (ESG) already has its own community focused on visual arts, and it keeps growing.
+Dorota sees the need to provide gallery space not only for those who like art but also for the wider public: “We want to create a platform where people can talk about the most important issues, such as climate change.
 Artists have always been a barometer of social change, and I think such a place should be part of the gallery as a 21st-century institution.
 It should be a place where all citizens, different communities can meet and serve to collect collective opinions.”